how it works

 build a new relationship with tech

-In any public place, look around and you will often find that the majority of people have their head down looking at their phone.
-Some may be checking directions or speaking to a friend but it's also likely that some are simply mindlessly scrolling as an alternative to doing nothing.
+In any public place, look around and the majority of people are looking down at their phones.
+Some may be checking directions or speaking to a friend, but, it's also likely that many are simply mindlessly scrolling.

 We want to help you discover whether tech is supporting or undermining your wellbeing and productivity.
 We can then work with you and provide knowledge and tools to enable you to build a new, healthier relationship with tech.